Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Graph State Generation in the Presence of Noise

 Our algorithm provides marginally higher fidelity in creating a 6-qubit GHZ state, however we observe in Fig. \ref{fig:sim_par_big} that this difference increases for distributing a larger GHZ state with 20 qubits having error probability of the order of $10^{-4}$.

 This trend clearly shows up in Fig. \ref{fig:sim_par_multqubits}, where the number of qubits varies between 2 and 30 to create the corresponding GHZ state.

-It is interesting to note that on comparing Fig. \ref{fig:sim_multqubits} and Fig. \ref{fig:sim_par_multqubits}, we observe that the fidelity obtained from distributing $n$-qubit GHZ states without parallelization is higher than with parallelization (although both outperform the parallelized factory node + teleportation algorithm).
-This is expected since we are using $n/\log(n)$ extra qubits for the parallelized protocol.
+It is interesting to note that on comparing Fig. \ref{fig:sim_multqubits} and Fig. \ref{fig:sim_par_multqubits}, we observe that the fidelity obtained from distributing $n$-qubit GHZ states without parallelization is higher than with parallelization (although both outperform the parallelized FNT algorithm).
+This is expected since we are using $n/\log(n)$ extra qubits for the parallelized algorithm.
 However, we are also gaining an exponential decrease in distribution time ($O(\log n)$ with parallelization as compared to $O(n)$ without it).
 Therefore, this tradeoff would be favourable in most cases, especially when considering memory decoherence of the qubits which would increase proportionally with distribution time.